AguaClara/UASB/summer2018report.md

 The addition of the hose clamp also allows for the pieces to be moved spatially around the bucket easily, allowing the team to test many different orientations of the pivot without drilling new holes in the bucket.
 This also will allow easy replacement of the bucket system if necessary (important as pieces will inevitably break).

-Next steps for this process are to order pieces for the bucket and test it physically to determine the optimal orientation of the pivot system.
+The next steps for this process are to order pieces for the bucket and test it physically to determine the optimal orientation of the pivot system.

 #### Design of Influent Tank